Smoke & Soot Mitigation in Northern Virginia and Washington DC

 After the fire is extinguished what do you do next?

 Your home or business might be covered in soot, ash, and smoke damage.
-If the treated improperly, it can pose a significant problem for your health and your families health.
+If treated improperly, it can pose a significant problem for your health and your family’s health.
 The sheer odor can stay in a dwelling for many years if any steps are missed in this very rigorous mitigation process.
 The expert Fire Cleaning crews at American Restoration Service can help you through this time.